What Is a Sales Strategy? Playbook and Template for Success

 P.S.
 Read this article if you need help unpacking all these business terms.

-Finally, you will also need to decide which of the thousands of sales tech solutions you'll use to power your sales strategy.
-Here are three types of software you'll need to get started:
+Finally, you will need to decide which of the thousands of sales tech solutions you’ll use to power your sales strategy.
+Here are three types of software you’ll need to get started:

 These only scratch the surface of what is available.
-Research the market to find what tech is suitable for your sales strategy.
+Research the market to find what tech is suitable for your chosen selling tactics.
 Then do the following:

 Sales leaders should carry out a thorough audit of their tech stack before buying a new tool.
 Always aim for full utilisation of your current tech.

 The process of reviewing and choosing the best tech for your business.
-There are thousands of sales tools available on the market at any given time; it’s essential to perform due diligence.
+Thousands of sales tools are available on the market at any given time; performing due diligence is essential.

 The onboarding stage.
 Here, the sales leader will sign up for the sales automation tool and arrange training for the rest of the team, if necessary.